AnthonyLzq/Hiref/readme.md

 11. Get all the job offers by project: `/jobOffers/getAllByProject/:idProject`, it has a get method.
 If you send the request, then you will get the same response shown [here](#jobOffers-response), those who belongs to the requested project.

-12. Get all the job offers by occupations `/jobOffers/getAllByOccupations/`, it has a get method.
+12. Get all the job offers by occupations `/jobOffers/getAllByOccupations/`, it has a post method.
 You need the following payload or you will get an [error](#error):

     ```json
     {